 You need to relocate if that is the level of danger in your neighborhood. [sarcasm].
 SA (Situational awareness) is about accurate threat assessment, and not walking around like a paranoid tacti-douche.

 Practicing good SA will reduce your level of anxiety and help you to feel safer.
 SA is a skill that will take time to develop.
 You need the base knowledge, then practice it until it becomes a deeply ingrained, automatic behavior.

 Why Would Someone Follow You?

 What motive would someone have for following you?

-- Criminal victimizations, such as mugging or rape?
+- Criminal victimizations, such as mugging?
 Don’t ever look like a good victim.
 Yes, victims have a degree of responsibility to prevent their own victimization.
 If you withdraw a wad of cash from an ATM then walk down the street counting it, oblivious to your surroundings, you are exposing yourself to unnecessary risk.

 - Do you have a stalker?

 - Are you involved with criminal activity, selling or buying drugs?
 It is inevitable that you will have people after you.